tc39/proposal-smart-pipelines/readme.md

 |> g;
 ```
 The semicolons after `1 / #` and after `processError` are optional.
 There is no
-ASI hazard here because pipeline bodies may never contain a `catch` or `finally`
+ASI hazard here because pipeline steps may never contain a `catch` or `finally`
 clause, unless the clause is inside a block.

 <td>